houseabsolute/actions-rust-cross/README.md

 system libraries.
 If those library versions change across OS versions (e.g. Ubuntu 20.04 to 22.04), then the cache will be broken for these cases.

+When running `cross`, the hash of the `cross` binary will be included in the cache key.
+This is done because the Docker images that `cross` uses can change when `cross` is updated.
+We want to make sure that we do not re-use the cache across changes when these images change.

 Finally, it will run `strip` to strip the binaries it builds if the `strip` parameter is true.
 This is only possible for builds that are not done via `cross`.
 In addition, Windows builds for `aarch64` cannot be stripped either.